sagemath/sagewiki_to_gh-2022-10-10/days92/projects.md

-= Projects for "Software tools for mathematics", Jan 2018, Morelia, Mexico =
+# Projects for "Software tools for mathematics", Jan 2018, Morelia, Mexico

-This is the list of themes and projects for [[days92|Software tools for mathematics]], 22-26 Jan 2018, Morelia, Mexico.
+This is the list of themes and projects for <a href="/days92">Software tools for mathematics</a>, 22-26 Jan 2018, Morelia, Mexico.

-You can add ideas here or send suggestions to the organisers (see [[days92#Contact]]).
+You can add ideas here or send suggestions to the organisers (see <a href="/days92#Contact">days92#Contact</a>).

-== Introductions, presentations, tutorials, demos, install parties ==
+## Introductions, presentations, tutorials, demos, install parties

-Part of this should take the form of a [[https://software-carpentry.org/|Software Carpentry]] training.
+Part of this should take the form of a <a class="https" href="https://software-carpentry.org/">Software Carpentry</a> training.

    * Bash
    * Git
    * Python

-We will also present !CoCalc and Jupyter; depending on the audience, we might insist on
+We will also present CoCalc and Jupyter; depending on the audience, we might insist on

-  * !CoCalc - Collaborative calculation in the cloud!
+   * CoCalc - Collaborative calculation in the cloud!
-    * !CoCalc for collaboration
+         * CoCalc for collaboration
-    * !CoCalc for teaching
+         * CoCalc for teaching
    * Jupyter - notebooks for exploration and reproducible research
          * Jupyter notebooks
-    * !JupyterHub
+         * JupyterHub
-    * !JupyterLab
+         * JupyterLab

-There will also be presentations of GAP, PARI/GP, SageMath, YAGS
+There will also be presentations of GAP, PARI/GP, <a href="/SageMath">SageMath</a>, YAGS

    * Discreture - A modern C++ library for efficiently and easily iterating through common combinatorial objects
    * GAP - Groups, Algorithms, Programming - a System for Computational Discrete Algebra
    * PARI/GP - fast computations in number theory (factorizations, algebraic number theory, elliptic curves...)
-  * !SageMath, the Sage mathematics software system, based on Python and shipping a lot of mathematical free software
+   * SageMath, the Sage mathematics software system, based on Python and shipping a lot of mathematical free software
    * YAGS - Yet Another Graph System - a GAP package for graph theory

-== Mathematical software and databases ==
+## Mathematical software and databases

-  * !DiscreteZoo - an atlas of combinatorial structures
+   * DiscreteZoo - an atlas of combinatorial structures
    * the `surface_dynamics` package for Sage and its database of "origamis" or square-tiled surfaces

-== TeXmacs ==
+## TeXmacs

-  * !TeXmacs - typesetting mathematics and more
+   * TeXmacs - typesetting mathematics and more
-  * the !TeXmacs plugin for Sage
+   * the TeXmacs plugin for Sage

-== Mathematical themes ==
+## Mathematical themes

    * graphs
    * groups
    * word morphisms, substitutions, Rauzy fractals
    * flat surfaces
    * polyhedra

-== Contributing to mathematical free software ==
+## Contributing to mathematical free software

    * How to contribute to Sage

-== Ways to use and spread free software for mathematics ==
+## Ways to use and spread free software for mathematics

-  * !TeXmacs
+   * TeXmacs
-  * !SageDebianLive
+   * SageDebianLive
-  * !CoCalc
+   * CoCalc